 While the Langtang trek is not as well-known as some of Nepal's other trekking routes, it provides a unique and rewarding experience for anyone willing to take on the challenge.
 Because you'll be walking for several hours a day and ascending difficult uphill areas, the journey does need a strong degree of physical fitness and some hiking expertise.

-How should you prepare for 14 Days Slow and Easy Trekking in Langtang?
+How to prepare for Slow and Easy Trekking in Langtang?

 To ensure a safe and pleasurable journey in the Langtang Region, extensive planning and preparation are required.
 Trekking Planner Nepal suggest you to bear the following points in mind as they prepare for the trek: